Defining Tasks¶

 str |

-function name | Override the name stored in the registry and dashboard |
+function name | Override the display name in the dashboard and logs |

 requeue_on_interrupt |